Steelers place franchise tag on OLB Bud Dupree - WHIZ News

 Coach Mike Tomlin called retaining Dupree “a priority” heading into the offseason after the 2015 first-round pick flourished while playing across from All-Pro T.J.
 Watt.
-Dupree recorded 16 tackles for a loss in 2019, fourth-most in the NFL last season.
+Dupree made 16 tackles for a loss in 2019, fourth most in the NFL.
 He also added four forced fumbles and two fumble recoveries.

 Dupree played so well he forced the Steelers’ hand.
 The club opted not to approach him on a contract extension last summer, turning 2019 into basically a “prove it” season.
 Dupree said he understood the team’s decision and stressed he didn’t take it personally, adding in the end he was fine betting on himself.